AustinCodingAcademy/redux-practice/README.md

     * if "SET_VIDEO_SCALE" should return action value

+### Subscribers

-### These components should subscribe to the store because they are showing data and they care about when it changes.
+These components should subscribe to the store because they are showing data and they care about when it changes.
 Add the componentDidMount lifecycle method and subscribe to the store.
   * SpecialText.js
     * setState for `text` to the store state `specialText`
   * Users.js